rsdoiel/antenna/pacific.md

 ---
-title: Items of interest to the Pacific community and the Pacific RIM
+title: Items of interest to the Equitorial Pacific community
 ---

-# Items of interest to the Pacific community and the Pacific RIM
+# Items of interest to the Equitorial Pacific community

 # Universities and Research Organizations